-Services that are covered for you What you must pay when y services , In-Network Out-of-Network doctor, you can ask him or her to refer you for a second opinion.)
-See "Diabetes self-management training, diabetic services and supplies" above for coverage of diabetic equipment and supplies.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network See "Diabetes self-management training, diabetic services and supplies" above for coverage of diabetic equipment and supplies.
 Durable medical equipment (DME) and related supplies (continued) If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
 EKG following the "Welcome to Medicare" visit \$0 copay for an EKG following the "Welcome to Medicare" visit. \$0 copay for an EKG following the "Welcome to Medicare" visit.